mjrgh/DCSExplorer/DCSExplorer/README.md

 DCS sound board (without the pinball machine that goes with it).
 On the original machines, the pinball controller commanded the sound board by sending it the track numbers to play.
-The interactive mode works the same way, letting you type in the track numbers.
+The interactive mode works the same way, letting you play the role of the WPC host board by typing in the command numbers manually.
 Each track number is a four-digit hexadecimal number; use the `--tracks` option to get a listing of the available tracks.